 7. What can you do in Chase?

-Don’t miss the Village of Chase Music on the Lake Series held during the summer months at Memorial Park or find other year-round festivals.
+Don’t miss the Village of Chase Music on the Lake Series held during the summer months at Memorial Park, or find other year-round festivals.

-Pick up fresh local seasonal produce at the farmers’ market on Fridays from May to October.
+You can pick up fresh local seasonal produce at the farmers’ market on Fridays from May to October.
 This area is known for its delicious corn.

-Learn about and celebrate Indigenous culture of the Secwepemc people at the Quaaout Lodge & Spa at Talking Rock Golf Resort at Little Shuswap Lake in Chase.
-Unfortunately, there was a fire at the lodge and accommodations will not be available until the rebuilding is finished some time in 2025.
+Learn about and celebrate the Indigenous culture of the Secwepemc people at the Quaaout Lodge & Spa at Talking Rock Golf Resort at Little Shuswap Lake in Chase.
+Unfortunately, a fire occurred at the lodge, and accommodations will not be available until the rebuilding is completed, which is expected to be sometime in 2025 or 2026.
+In the meantime, the Lek7e Spa is open, and golfing is available seasonally.
+The following cultural experiences are planned for the summer.

 • Take part in a traditional Smudging Ceremony

-• Experience a visit to a “Kekuli” or pit-house, the traditional winter home
+• Experience a visit to a “Kekuli” or pit house, the traditional winter home

 Learn about and celebrate Indigenous culture of the Secwepemc people with an Ethnobotany tour at the Quaaout Lodge & Spa at Talking Rock Golf Resort at Little Shuswap Lake in Chase

-Learn about and celebrate Indigenous culture of the Secwepemc people with an Ethnobotany tour at the Quaaout Lodge & Spa at Talking Rock Golf Resort at Little Shuswap Lake in Chase.
+Learn about and celebrate the Indigenous culture of the Secwepemc people with an Ethnobotany tour at the Quaaout Lodge & Spa at Talking Rock Golf Resort at Little Shuswap Lake in Chase.

 8. Falkland has one of the oldest rodeos in Canada